rfeddini/ringover-test/README.md

 ### Running Tests:

 1. **Execute Test Scripts**:
-Before performing any of the following steps, ensure that you are in the main project directory mocha __test__/login.test.js
+Before performing any of the following steps, ensure that you are in the main project directory then : mocha __test__/login.test.js